Clay Allison

-Robert A. Clay Allison, also known as Clay Allison (September 2, 1841 – July 1, 1887) was a cattle rancher, cattle broker, and sometimes gunfighter of the American Old West.
+Robert A. Clay Allison, also known as Clay Allison (September 2, 1841 – July 1, 1887) was an American cattle rancher, cattle broker, and sometimes gunfighter of the American Old West.
 He fought for the Confederacy in the Civil War.
 Allison had a reputation for violence, having survived several one-on-one knife and gunfights (some with lawmen), as well as being implicated in a number of vigilante jail break-ins and lynchings.
 A drunken Allison once rode his horse through town nearly naked—wearing only his gunbelt.
 Later most reports stated that he was dangerous not only to others but to himself, accidentally shooting himself in the foot.

 Early life

 Allison was born on September 2, 1841.
 He was the fourth of the nine children of Jeremiah Scotland Allison and his wife, Mariah Ruth (née Brown) Allison.
 His father was a Presbyterian minister who raised cattle and sheep to support the family.
 Allison helped on the family farm near Waynesboro, Tennessee, until the Civil War began, enlisting in the Confederate Army when he was 20.